stadium-software/howto-date-formatting/README.md

 ## Defining Date Formats

-Once our string is a valid Javascript date, we can define an output format for it:
+Once a string has been converted to a valid Javascript date, we can define an output format for it:

 ```javascript
 dayjs('2019-01-25').format('DD/MM/YYYY')